 |See our Hosted Pages guide for more details.|

 By mimicking the Hosted Pages process, you can implement a custom approach to handle browsers that block third-party cookies.
-You must handle the authentication on the custom domain and use the
+You must handle the authentication on a custom domain, have SSO enabled, and use the

 You must have a dedicated authentication page similar to the